WHS Clubs and Activities

 WESTSIDE GIRLS LACROSSE Sponsor: Mrs. Anne Dahl – Westside Lacrosse teaches students the fundamentals as well as strategies of quality collegiate lacrosse programs.
 Coached by former collegiate lacrosse players, the Westside Lacrosse program is a strong contender in the Nebraska High School Lacrosse Association.
 Join us in the fastest growing sport in the United States.

-WESTSIDE FISHING CLUB Sponsor: Mr. Bombac – This club will give students an opportunity to learn more about fishing techniques, strategies and environmental concepts.
+WESTSIDE FISHING CLUB Sponsor: Mr. John Bombac – This club will give students an opportunity to learn more about fishing techniques, strategies, and environmental concepts.

 WESTSIDE RECREATIONAL CLUB Sponsor: Mr. Karl Fick and Mr. Jon Tigani – Club to enjoy exercise and athletic activities.
 Come enjoy friends along with being active!